-If you know of a student, faculty, and/or staff member that may be at risk of harm, or who may intend to harm others, please feel free to use the Care Report to communicate your concern to the Dean of Students and the Behavioral Incident Counselor at the university.
+If you are concerned about a student, faculty, and/or staff member, please feel free to use the Care Report to communicate your concern to the Dean of Students and the Behavioral Incident Counselor at the university.
 A copy of the report will be sent to each of these individuals to ensure a prompt and active discussion regarding the circumstances at hand.
 You may also request a copy of the report for your records by checking the box near the end of the report.
+At the end of the report, you are required to check a box indicating that you understand that the report may not be read immediately.
 We may contact you for more information or your assistance in the matter at a later date.
 Please do not be alarmed if you are not contacted by either of these individuals; the University is acting on your report as well as other sources of information in such a way that is appropriate to the concern.

 For more detailed information regarding how to help students who are in distress as well as make referrals for professional help, please review the Helping Students in Distress Handout or the Helping Students in Distress Handbook.